 These Bedroom Design Mistakes Might Be Ruining Your Sleep

 These bedroom design mistakes affect the quality of your sleep, BUT you can fix them.
-Read more to find how.
+Read more to find out how.

 Another restless night?
 While you establish a healthy bedtime routine and keep your environment as silent as possible, the reason you don't get your well-deserved night's rest might be due to your own bedroom setup.

 Your bedroom is supposed to be the perfect place to rest and get away from the hustle and bustle of your day.
 If your bedroom isn't the oasis you need, you might need to reconsider its components.
-This guide will lay out the room interior design mistakes that can affect your sleep quality, and we'll try to fix them together.
+This guide will lay out the mistakes in room interior design that can affect your sleep quality, and we'll try to fix them together.

 Design mistake #1: Choosing style over comfort